CodeMaxx/CodeMaxx.github.io/_posts/2017-06-12-writeup-pwnablekr_todders_bottle.md

 So partly due to lack of time and partly because I want you to think on your own, I'll not be explaining my solutions like I do for my other [Writeups](/writeups/).
 I'll just be posting my python/bash/C scripts here with occasional explanations.

+If binary exploitation is new to you, my [binary exploitation vodcast series](/csec-binary-exploitation-1/) walks through the fundamentals I lean on here.

 The scripts use the `pwntools` library.

 ## fd